 To stop a bike without a coaster brake, kids must rely on hand brakes.
 The Start comes with dual hand brakes that are designed to make it easier for smaller hands to activate.
 Much more responsive and easy to use than bikes found in big-box stores, our testers had no problem stopping the bike within a couple feet of activating the brakes.

 The Priority Start also has a narrow q-factor of 5.5″ (read more about q-factors on our page Kids’ Pedal Bikes: How to Choose).
 This prevents kids from having to splay their legs while pedaling, making each stroke more efficient.

 Dual Hand Brakes and No Coaster Brake are Ideal for Kids Learning to Ride

 Compared to other 16″ pedal bikes, the Priority Start is an amazing deal for its price.
 The overall quality, lightweight build, and unique belt drive make it a true standout among the crowd.

 Significantly better quality than the ByK, the Start also weighs less and has as a higher gain ratio that kids will appreciate once they master pedaling (a lower gain ratio makes it easier to start pedaling but limits the overall speed of the bike).

 Compared to the more expensive woom 3, the Priority is very similar in geometry and performance, but the Start’s overall quality is slightly less than the woom, while still being better than most kids’ bikes found in local bike shops.

 The Early Rider Belter is the only other 16″ bike with a belt drive.
-The Belter is an amazing bike with top-notch components from top to bottom, which is reflected in its price tag of $460.
+The Belter is an amazing bike with top-notch components from top to bottom.
 Better for more adventurous riders, it also has a much more aggressive body position.